Sjerek/WarriorPoets/draft/Actors.md

 ### The Hook
 He had previously been an advisor to a Lord of the Land.
 A worm, hidden within the armor of a warrior.
 With smoke and mirrors, he managed to hide his inadequacy from the Lords of the tribe.
+With threats, lies and deception he managed to suborn the true aims of the warriors and replace them with shadows and illusions.
+In the end, hwe was caught in his own lies, but his legacy was ripe with distrust and dishonour.
+His lies cost the life of Beddina, Queen of th Debh'Ops, and the honour and fellowship of the tribes warriors.